sider/sider-docs/docs/tools/ruby/reek.md

 | ------------------------- | ---------- | --------------------------------- |
 | 4.4.0+ (default to 5.6.0) | Ruby 2.6.5 | https://github.com/troessner/reek |

+**Reek** is a tool to detect any "Code Smells" in Ruby classes, modules and methods.
+See the [document](https://github.com/troessner/reek#readme) for more details.

 ## Configuration via `sider.yml`

-Here are some example settings for Reek in `sider.yml`, under `reek`:
+Here is an example configuration for Reek via `sider.yml`:

 ```yaml
 linter: